eth-mds/dose/README.md

 This repository contains all the code that was used to develop the data-driven Sepsis SOFA score, in the paper "
 A Framework and Analytical Exploration for a Data-Driven Update of the Sequential Organ Failure Assessment (SOFA) Score in Sepsis" by D. Plecko, N. Bennett, I.F.
-Ukor,
+Ukor, N. Rodemund,
 A. Serpa-Neto, P. Bühlmann.

 <div align="center">